Skip links

 Step 4: Download the form for the Ayush License Certificate

-After getting the necessary certificate download the form for the Ayush license certificate from the Ayush portal to apply for an Ayush license online.
+After getting the necessary certificate, download the form for the Ayush license certificate from the Ayush portal to apply for an Ayush certification online.

 Step 5: Fill Out & Submit The Application